Szczepan86/SingleUserDungeonGame/README.md

 In this release I didn't use any DB as my primary goal was to focus on Python code examples, however if you want to use it for your own project ideas - it should be easy to adapt a simple DB to store room descriptions and players' state.

 ## How to play?
 In order to run this game you just need to launch 'main.py' file.
-Movement: north/south/east/west
+Movement command: north/south/east/west.
 Write 'quit' if you want to finish.

 Enjoy!